gnebbia/nmap_tutorial/README.md

  sudo nmap --script "vuln and not (dos or exploit or intrusive)" www.22hits.com
 ```

-in our case the last script gave “March Networks Command Client”,
+in our case the last script gave "March Networks Command Client",
 if we seach this on the internet we find out, that this is some
 recording system.